adrienabbey/REALLY-kinda-BAD-IDLE-GAME-Just-Kidding-The-Prequel-II/docs/meeting-minutes/Meeting-Minutes-2-1-24.md

 2. Response to Item 2: Assigned roles
 3. Response to Item 3: In order to not have to 2 people approve of every signature to each meeting minutes document, a new branch will be created and signatures (commits with your name) will be performed there.
 Then, that branch will be merged to main.

-## Action Items (tentaive, do we want to add this for this meeting?)
+## Action Items (what we plan to start working on, like a personal sprint)

 * Group Member `Brandon Walker`
     * Action Item 1: